stoplightio/spectral/README.md

 Think of a set of **rules** and **functions** as a flexible and customizable style guide for your JSON objects.

+## Config

+Spectral CLI supports [config files](docs/config.md), to avoid typing out CLI options and arguments every single time.

 ## Programmatic usage

-Spectral is written in TypeScript (JavaScript) and can be used directly for when you need to use Spectral programatically.
+Spectral is written in TypeScript (JavaScript) and can be used directly for when you need to use Spectral programmatically.
 Take a look at our ["JavaScript API documentation"](docs/js-api.md).

-## Rulesets

-You can find all about [rulesets here](docs/rulesets.md).

 ## FAQs